-- Heather MacKenzie, Instructional Coordinator for Social Studies, Henry County Schools, GA - Angie Battle, Fourth Grade Teacher, Warner Robins, GA - Jennifer Zoumberis, First Grade Teacher, Perry, GA When Georgia implemented new standards Joy and JoAnn, in charge of the social studies program for the GaDOE, had to find a way to make professional development timely and relevant across a large state.
-It was a challenge for a department of two "Our goal was to find a way to provide professional learning for content and instructional support throughout the state of Georgia.
-I've always been a proponent of building community.
-We're better together; we're stronger together."
-Joy Hatcher Social Studies Program Manager, GaDOE people to do this for 159 counties with 181 schools districts, and only 29 social studies supervisors in the state.
+- Angie Battle, Fourth Grade Teacher, Warner Robins, GA - Jennifer Zoumberis, First Grade Teacher, Perry, GA

+When Georgia implemented new standards, Joy and JoAnn, in charge of the social studies program for the GaDOE, had to find a way to make professional development timely and relevant across a large state.
+It was a challenge for a department of two people to do this for 159 counties with 181 school districts and only 29 social studies supervisors in the state.
 They built an online professional learning program that uses the edWeb.net platform in combination with webinars and 14 virtual specialists in social studies at all grade levels.
 This model provides a blueprint and guidance that can be adapted for any state-wide content area.